tdg5/stats-learning-notes/glossary.md

 squares slightly.
 This slight decrease is counteracted by the presence of $$ d
 $$ in the denominator of $$ \frac{RSS}{n - d - 1} . $$

+<a id="agglomerative-clustering"></a>
+**[Agglomerative Clustering][#agglomerative-clustering]**: The most common type of [hierarchical clustering][#hierarchical-clustering] in which the [dendrogram][#dendrogram] is built starting from the [terminal nodes][#terminal-nodes] and combining in clusters up to the trunk.

+Clusters can be extracted from the dendrogram by making a horizontal cut across the dendrogram and taking the distinct sets of observations below the cut.
+The height of the cut to the dendrogram serves a similar role to $$ K $$ in K-means
+clustering: it controls the number of clusters yielded.

 <a id="akaike-information-criterion"></a>
 **[Akaike Information Criterion][#akaike-information-criterion]**: A method for estimating test error rate from the training error rate.
 The Akaike information